xuyixuan1999/CCM-stainGAN/README.md

 ## 2. Data Preparation

 - The MPM and H&E images are available, download from ([Google Drive](https://drive.google.com/drive/folders/1zua6CNu9HDC657dBz4sB0UU6Fg7PRyZY?usp=sharing) / [Baidu Disk](https://pan.baidu.com/s/148UNzbngfKQeHX7RsoMnXg?pwd=ccm1)).
+Other data used in this repo are available from the corresponding author upon reasonable request.

   **Note:** access code for `Baidu Disk` is `ccm1`.

-- Split the images into tiles.
+- Split the images into patches.

-- Place the training MPM tiles to `/CCM-stainGAN/dataset/trian/A/` and the H&E tiles to `/CCM-stainGAN/dataset/trian/B/`.
+- Place the training MPM patches to `/CCM-stainGAN/dataset/trian/A/` and the H&E patches to `/CCM-stainGAN/dataset/trian/B/`.

-- Place the training MPM category tiles to `/CCM-stainGAN/dataset/trian/cls_A`  and the H&E  category tiles to `/CCM-stainGAN/dataset/trian/cls_B` .
+- Place the training MPM category patches to `/CCM-stainGAN/dataset/trian/cls_A`  and the H&E  category patches to `/CCM-stainGAN/dataset/trian/cls_B` .

-- Place the testing MPM tiles to `/CCM-stainGAN/dataset/test/A/` and the H&E tiles to `/CCM-stainGAN/dataset/test/B/`.
+- Place the testing MPM patches to `/CCM-stainGAN/dataset/test/A/` and the H&E patches to `/CCM-stainGAN/dataset/test/B/`.

 - Then this repo is collected as the following form: